Holywell Green: Shaw Park

-Shaw Park is the largest park in the area.
-The main entrance is located off Station Road.
-The park was the garden of Brooklands House until the house's demolition in 1930.
-In 1955, Raymond Shaw gave the garden to Elland UDC, after which it became a public park.
-It has a playground, astroturf 5-a-side football pitch, well, ornamental lake, reed pond, arches, three follies and woods.
-The follies are located at the top of the park and were built by John Shaw as aviaries.
-The park is accessible by four entrances: Shaw Lane next to Brooklands Avenue, Shaw Lane next to Brooklands Close, the very bottom of Shaw Lane and Station Road.
+The park was the garden of Brooklands until the house was demolished in the 1930s.
+In 1955, Raymond Shaw gave the garden to Elland UDC after which it became a public park.
+It has a playground, small football field, basketball hoop, well, ornamental lake, wildlife pond, arches and four Grade II listed buildings.
+The main entrance and car park are located near the top of Station Road.
+The pedestrian entrances are, Shaw Lane next to Brooklands Avenue, further down Shaw Lane behind Brooklands Close and the very bottom of Shaw Lane.

 The Shaw Park Restoration Group was founded in 2010, to restore the park back "to its former glory".
 Money for restoration has been lacking because of Calderdale Council spending cuts.

-The restoration group has since disbanded and the Friends of Shaw Park have been helping maintain the park in earnest since early 2021.
+The restoration group has since disbanded and since 2020 the Friends of Shaw Park volunteer group have been actively maintaining and improving the park in partnership with Calderdale MBC and Stainland and District Parish Council.